baweaver/octopress_blog/source/about/index.markdown

 ## Contact

-Want to know more?
-Ping me on Twitter or shoot me an email at brandon_weaver@baweaver.com
+Ping me on Twitter @keystonelemur or shoot me an email at brandon_weaver@baweaver.com

 I'm currently very happily employed, and do not wish to speak with